mkayen/DailyFBB-Engine/README.md

 # Ways to Contribute:
 There's a million ways, but here's a few.

-1) Generate results for other sports
+1) Use Algorithm for other sports (Baseball, Football)

-2) Draft Kings Results
+2) Update Algorithm to report on Draft Kings projections

-3) Integrating other data sources.
+3) Adding Roto & other data sources.

-4) Transfer crawlers from python to Node (via Cheerio possibly)